 An Overview of Pickleball

-Pickleball is a fun hybrid of three games:
+Pickleball is paddle sport that is a fun hybrid of three games:

 The history of pickleball is simple and charming.
 In 1965, two friends, US Congressman Joel Pritchard and businessman Bill Burr were hanging out with their wives and children at Pritchard’s home near Seattle.

 The group contained people of all ages and levels of athletic skill.
 Looking for an activity everyone could enjoy together, the two men improvised a game on the estate’s old badminton court using ping-pong paddles and a plastic ball.

 They soon discovered this combination of mismatched gear worked well together.
 The ball bounced surprisingly high and predictably on the badminton court’s asphalt.
 This meant they could lower the net from 60 inches down to 36.